technical details:

 - (1.)
 One father and three mothers of the kids.

 - (2.)
-The two Indians that carry Farina away, and about five additional Indians at the reservation.
+About five additional Indians at the reservation.

 - (3.)
 Two lawmen in addition to the sheriff, and three or four more that get in on the gunfight.